-So problem surfaces how to store data and process them to get meaningful outcomes from it.
-This problem is defined as big data.
+So problem surfaces with how to store data and process them to get meaningful outcomes from it.
+Data scientists call this problem big data.
 It can be referred to as the name of a problem faced by data scientists.

-It can be understood or you can define like below
+It can be understood or you can define it like below

 “collection of data that are huge and complex which is difficult to store and process using available database management tools or traditional data processing applications.”

 Challenges in Big Data

 The main challenges related to big data are

 - Capturing the data